College is Hard.

 While many students have parents or family members to guide them through the transition to college life, first-generation students face a unique and sometimes overwhelming set of challenges.

-A first-generation student is a student whose parents or guardians did not earn a 4-year degree.
+A first-generation student is a student whose parents or guardians have not earned a 4-year degree.
 As a first-generation student, you may have additional questions about the college experience.
 Nebraska's First Husker Program is designed to offer you the support and guidance you need to succeed your first semester and beyond.

-The First Husker Program consists of a 4-day foundational event that gives you an opportunity to move to campus early, connect with faculty, staff, and resources, and learn some of the skills and strategies that are vital to college-level success.
+The First Husker Program gives first-generation students an opportunity to move to campus early (Sunday, August 13), participate in a fun 4-day foundational event (August 14-17), and connect with faculty, staff, and resources that are vital to college-level success.

 Beyond this 4-day event, you will participate in a seminar course led by Academic Success Coaches from the Center for Academic Success and Transition (CAST).
 This course is designed to guide you through your first semester and equip you with the skills you need, not just to survive the first semester, but to thrive as a member of the UNL community and in the big world beyond graduation.

 How much is all of this worth?
 It's hard to put a dollar amount on success.